Kaalwy/MeiBot/venv/share/doc/yt_dlp/README.txt

     --compat-options no-external-downloader-progress to get the
     downloader output as-is~~
 -   yt-dlp versions between 2021.09.01 and 2023.01.02 applies
-    --match-filter to nested playlists.
+    --match-filters to nested playlists.
 This was an unintentional side-effect of 8f18ac and is fixed in d7b460.
 Use --compat-options playlist-match-filter to revert this
 -   yt-dlp versions between 2021.11.10 and 2023.06.21 estimated